 - 1. Healthcare operations, including home health workers. - 2.
 Essential infrastructure, including operation of public transportation and utilities. - 3.
-Grocery stores, food banks, convenience stores, and farmer's markets.

-- 4. Businesses that provide necessities of life for economically disadvantaged individuals and shelter facilities. - 5.
+Grocery stores, food banks, convenience stores, and farmer's markets. - 4.
+Businesses that provide necessities of life for economically disadvantaged individuals and shelter facilities. - 5.
 Pharmacies, health care supply stores, and health care facilities. - 6.
 Gas stations, auto repair facilities, and auto supply stores. - 7.
 Financial institutions. - 8.
 Refuse collection. - 9.
 Hardware, lumber, and other building material stores. - 10.
 Maintenance service providers, such as plumbers, electricians, exterminators, yard or ground maintenance, and other service providers necessary to maintain the safety, sanitation, and essential operation of residences and businesses. - 11.
 Laundromats and laundry service providers. - 12.
 Businesses that primarily ship or deliver groceries, food, and goods. - 13.
 Preschool facilities (daycare, summer camp, etc.) operating in compliance with state laws, administrative rules, and restrictions, provided that children do not switch groups; groups are located in separate rooms and not commingled; caregivers are assigned and remain with one group of children. - 14.
 Newspapers, television, radio, and other media. - 15.
 Construction and maintenance, public and private, provided it is conducted in workplaces in a manner that ensures worker safety, including physical distancing requirements. - 16.
-Agricultural operations, including delivery and shipment of flowers, provided measures are implemented to ensure worker safety, including physical distancing requirements. - 17.
-Businesses that supply other essential businesses with the support or supplies necessary to operate, e.g., chemical supply companies. - 18.
+Agricultural operations, including delivery and shipment of flowers, provided measures are implemented to ensure worker safety, including physical distancing requirements.

+- 17. Businesses that supply other essential businesses with the support or supplies necessary to operate, e.g., chemical supply companies. - 18.
 Businesses conducting legally mandated activities. - 19.
 Businesses that provide food, shelter, and other necessities of life for animals, including animal shelters, rescues, kennels, and adoption facilities. - 20.
 Funeral, mortuary, cremation, burial, cemetery, and related services. - 21.
 Educational institutions, including Kindergarten-12 grade, colleges, and universities.
-Private educational institutions shall comply to the extent feasible with the State of Hawaii Department of Education's "Return to Learn: School Reopening Plan," at http://www.hawaiipublicschools.org/ConnectWithUs/MediaRoom/PressReleases/Pages/school-year-2020-21.aspx - 22.
+Private educational institutions shall comply to the extent feasible with the State of Hawaii Department of Education's practices and policies related to the COVID-19 health emergency. - 22.
 Hotels and motels, to the extent used for lodging, in compliance with the State of Hawaii restrictions.

-- C. Designated Businesses and Operations, as described in Exhibit A. - D. Government Functions: Includes all services needed to ensure the continuing operation of the government agencies that provide for the health, safety, and welfare of the public.
+C. Designated Businesses and Operations, as described in Exhibit A.

+D. Government Functions: Includes all services needed to ensure the continuing operation of the government agencies that provide for the health, safety, and welfare of the public.